Here’s a look at the life of Elizabeth Smart, children’s advocate and kidnapping survivor.

-March 18, 2003 - Both Mitchell and Barzee are charged with six felony counts, including aggravated burglary, aggravated kidnapping, aggravated sexual assault and two charges for allegedly trying to break into the home of Smart's cousin, Jessica Wright.
+March 18, 2003 - Both Mitchell and Barzee are charged with six felony counts, including aggravated burglary, aggravated kidnapping, aggravated sexual assault and two charges for allegedly trying to break into the home of Smart’s cousin.

-October 24, 2003 - Elizabeth appears in her first televised interview.
+October 24, 2003 - Smart appears in her first televised interview.
 Katie Couric, of NBC, speaks with her in an hour-long, primetime program.

-October 28, 2003 - The book, "Bringing Elizabeth Home: A Journey of Faith and Hope," a collaboration between the Smarts and author Laura Morton, is released.
+October 28, 2003 - The book, “Bringing Elizabeth Home: A Journey of Faith and Hope,” a collaboration between Smart, her father and author Laura Morton, is published.

-November 9, 2003 - CBS airs "The Elizabeth Smart Story," a TV movie about her ordeal from the point-of-view of her parents.
+November 9, 2003 - CBS airs “The Elizabeth Smart Story,” a TV movie about Smart’s ordeal from the point-of-view of her parents.

-January 9, 2004 - Wanda Barzee, one of Smart's alleged captors, is found incompetent to stand trial and is sent to Utah State Hospital for further review.
+January 9, 2004 - Barzee is found incompetent to stand trial and is sent to Utah State Hospital for further review.

-September 2, 2004 - In a Salt Lake City courtroom, Mitchell pleads not guilty to kidnapping and five other charges.
+September 2, 2004 - Mitchell pleads not guilty to kidnapping and five other charges.

-February 16, 2005 - Mitchell is removed from a courtroom for singing during a competency hearing.
+February 16, 2005 - Mitchell is removed from the courtroom for singing during a competency hearing.

-July 26, 2005 - A judge rules that Brian David Mitchell is mentally incompetent to stand trial.
+July 26, 2005 - A judge rules that Mitchell is mentally incompetent to stand trial.
 He is sent to Utah State Hospital.

 December 18, 2006 - Mitchell is again found mentally unfit to stand trial after screaming outbursts in the courtroom.

-May 21, 2008 - Elizabeth and four other kidnapping survivors publish a Department of Justice pamphlet, "You're Not Alone: The Journey from Abduction to Empowerment."
+May 21, 2008 - Smart and four other kidnapping survivors publish a Department of Justice pamphlet, “You’re Not Alone: The Journey from Abduction to Empowerment.”

-October 24, 2008 - A federal judge, U.S. Magistrate Judge Samuel Alba, enters a not guilty plea on behalf of Mitchell.
+October 24, 2008 - US Magistrate Judge Samuel Alba enters a not guilty plea on behalf of Mitchell.
 Mitchell is removed from the courtroom after he begins singing hymns.

-October 1, 2009 - Elizabeth Smart testifies against Mitchell in a hearing to determine his competency.
+October 1, 2009 - Smart testifies against Mitchell in a hearing to determine his competency.